 - Raised Beds & Containers It's much easier to control your garden if it has definite boundaries.
 Containers provide the ultimate in control.
 You control the soil, water, exposure and even limit the growth of the plants in the container.
 Raised beds separate the garden beds from their surroundings.
 Ideally, lift the beds up by 6 inches or more.
 You'll have the benefits of controlling your borders and you'll be saving your back from some bending.

-- Install Drip Irrigation This is one of those suggestions that sounds like it's going to cost a fortune and require a professional to install - and it can.
+- Add Drip Irrigation This is one of those suggestions that sounds like it's going to cost a fortune and require a professional to install - and it can.
 But it doesn't have to.
 They've reduced drip irrigation to a tinker toy level.
 Believe me, if I can grasp it, so can you.
 There is an initial cost, although nowhere near what you might fear, and you will need to do some measuring.
 But unless you rely solely on rain to water your gardens, you will actually save money in the long run.
 Drip irrigation is far more efficient than any other type of watering.
 Plus it puts all the water right where your plants need it.
 Add an inexpensive timer and think of all the time you've saved yourself.

 - Mulch Again, this is common sense and something you've been told a thousand times.
 Yet many gardeners only view mulch as decoration.
 Mulch does make a garden look more attractive, but it also keeps the soil and plant roots cool, retains moisture so you can water less often, prevents weed seeds from seeing the light of day and sprouting and feeds the soil.
 Right there you've cut down on watering, weeding and fertilizing time.